At which campus can I study this program?

 Accreditation

-The Smeal College Bachelor of Science degree in Risk Management (RM_BS) is part of the Smeal College’s accreditation by the Association to Advance Collegiate Schools of Business (AACSB).
+The Smeal College of Business B.S. degree in Risk Management (RM_BS) is recognized by the AACSB (Association to Advance Collegiate Schools of Business) as an accredited program after completing a meticulous internal review and meeting all AACSB standards and requirements.

 MORE INFORMATION ABOUT THE ASSOCIATION TO ADVANCE COLLEGIATE SCHOOLS OF BUSINESS